-During periods of crypto market stress, stablecoin investors tend to flee to safety.
-What constitutes "safety," however, depends on the circumstances.
-Specifically, whether an asset is considered "safe" depends on the nature of the risk identified by investors as the driver of an adverse event.
-Following a shock, investors run on investment vehicles that are more exposed to the identified risk while at the same time moving funds to the vehicles with less or no exposure to such risk.
+a shock, investors run on investment vehicles that are more exposed to the identified risk while at the same time moving funds to the vehicles with less or no exposure to such risk.

-This principle not only explains our finding that stablecoin investors flee to US-based stablecoins following crypto market shocks, but it also explains the dynamics of flows to the two largest stablecoins, Tether and USDC, during the 2022 and 2023 stablecoin runs.
+This principle explains not only our finding that stablecoin investors flee to US-based stablecoins following crypto market shocks, but also the dynamics of flows to the two largest stablecoins, Tether and USDC, during the 2022 and 2023 stablecoin runs.
 In the aftermath of the collapse of TerraUSD in May 2022, USDC-the second-largest stablecoin-experienced large net inflows, as investors at that time deemed it the safest stablecoin because it reportedly held Treasury securities and bank deposits, assets generally regarded as safe.
 By contrast, Tether-the largest stablecoin-experienced net outflows, likely because it held commercial paper and other securities that are generally considered riskier (Figure 8, Panel (b)).

-After the failure of SVB in March 2023, however, USDC experienced large net redemptions (Figure 10), and its price dropped to as low as \$0.88.25 These redemptions occurred because \$3.3 billion (about 8 percent) of USDC's assets comprised uninsured deposits held at SVB.26 The uncertainty around the fate of those uninsured deposits rendered some of USDC's assets risky, as they might not have been available to maintain USDC's \$1.00 peg.
+After the failure of SVB in March 2023, however, USDC experienced large net redemptions (Figure 10), and its price dropped to as low as \$0.88.26 These redemptions occurred because \$3.3 billion (about 8 percent) of USDC's assets comprised uninsured deposits held at SVB.27 The uncertainty around the fate of those uninsured deposits rendered some of USDC's assets risky, as they might not have been available to maintain USDC's \$1.00 peg.
 The chance of nontrivial losses in the USDC portfolio made it rational for USDC holders to run.
 Tether did not experience a similar shock to its asset portfolio because it did not have cash deposits at SVB or other banks negatively affected by the SVB run.
 As a result, Tether was the beneficiary of notable flight-to-safety inflows during this episode, and its price rose to \$1.03.